 The creations at Cinc Sentits reinterpret classical Catalan dishes.
 Chef Jordi Artal has prepared a sensory journey through a tasting menu that, as the name of the restaurant suggests, will awaken all your senses in a beautiful setting that brings together the kitchen, dining room and cellar with wonderful delicacy of touch.
 If you want to enjoy wonderful views while you take your palate on a mouthwatering journey, the Torre d'Altamar is one of the options to bear in mind.
 Perched 75 metres above the city, the restaurant, run by chefs Albert Docet and Joan Martínez, will treat you to 360o views of the city, which you can enjoy while you sample some of its most creative, Mediterranean-inspired dishes.

 You can also enjoy signature cuisine in a smaller format.
-This is the mission of Tickets, the holder of a Michelin star which brings you a menu of fine-dining contemporary tapas from the expert hands of Albert Adrià.
-Let yourself be amazed by a constantly evolving gastronomic concept that interprets what we understand as tapas in an original and innovative way.
+This is the mission of Lasarte, the holder of three Michelin star and Martín Berasategui's embassy in Barcelona.
+Let yourself be amazed by a constantly evolving gastronomic concept that interprets cooking in an original and innovative way.